These homemade Raspberry and Vanilla Cream bars are such a refreshing summer treat!

 How to make Raspberry and Vanilla Cream Bars:

 In a large bowl microwave raspberries for about 40 seconds and then slightly mash with a fork.

 Stir in pudding mix, nut milk, orange juice and zest and pour into mold.

-- blueberry- instead of blueberries try frozen raspberries or mixed berries.
+- Raspberry- instead of raspberries try frozen blueberries or mixed berries.

 - orange- if you don't have an orange try another citrus like lemon or lime.

 - nut milk- if you don't need to make it dairy free you can use any milk of choice!

 If you'd like to add more fruit to this popsicle, add anything fresh or frozen you have on hand!

 To make this popsicle protein loaded, add a few scoops of vanilla protein powder to your pudding mix.